whathecker/personal-website/backend/README.md

 # Project Overview
-This project is an application that provides an abstraction for [my website](https://www.yunjaeoh.com) to fetch data to power the reading-list.
+This project is an application that provides an abstraction for [my website](https://www.yunjaeoh.com) to fetch data for the reading-list.

 ## Stack overview
 - Written in [TypeScript](https://github.com/microsoft/TypeScript)